usu-cidi/qa-update/README.md

 If something behaves unexpectedly, or you run into a problem with the program, please let me know.

-Fill out a bug report [here](https://master.d3kepc58nvsh8n.amplifyapp.com/bug-report), or if the bug is affecting the operation of this form, follow the following steps:
+Fill out a bug report [here](https://master.d3kepc58nvsh8n.amplifyapp.com/bug-report), or follow the following steps:

-Send bug reports to a02391851@usu.edu with the subject line "Bug Report - Monday QA Webhook".
+Send bug reports to e.lynn@usu.edu with the subject line "Bug Report - Monday QA Update".

 Please include:
 * What you expected to happen